DEFRA/ffc-pay-core/resources/testing/documents/data-recovery/README.md

 A small local toolkit that helps developers and testers safely pull payment-request data from the **hosted read-only recovery database** into a **local PostgreSQL database** so it can be inspected, verified, and packaged into dumps for further investigation.

 > **What problem does this solve?**
-> Sometimes a payment run needs to be re-investigated.
+> In the event that data is removed from a table or tables.
 The recovery database holds the historical truth, but it is read-only and shared.
 This tool copies only the payment request IDs you care about onto your own machine, where you can query freely and generate staging dumps without affecting anyone else.

 ---

 ## What the tool does

-The recovery workflow is made up of four small steps:
+The recovery workflow is made up of five small steps:

 1. **Prepare a CSV** of payment request IDs you want to investigate.
 2. **Create a local recovery database** from scratch (Docker PostgreSQL).
 3. **Flag** which IDs exist in the hosted recovery tables.
 4. **Pull** the matching rows into your local database.
 5. **Create a staging dump** that can be restored elsewhere for analysis.

+Steps 2 and 3 are now orchestrated: the flag script will start the local database automatically if it is not already running.
+If you prefer, you can still run each step manually.

 The local database is entirely separate from the hosted environment, so you cannot accidentally change production or recovery data.